NathanYu17724/MariaDB/README.md

 The major and priority task is:

-1. Remove MyISAM, because MariaDB has Aria(Mor Maria), which should be better than MyISAM
+1. Remove MyISAM, because MariaDB has Aria(or Maria), which should be better than MyISAM
 2. Replace InnoDB with XtraDB